 We recently published a new issue of the Charité NeuroScience (CNS) Newsletter, bringing you the latest on Perception of Time.

-Time can be a wobbly thing.
+Time can be a wibbly wobbly thing.
 For me, at least, it has become.
-Since March, when corona first thumped over Berlin, I’ve found myself immersed in one amorphous and a strange chunk of time, that does not pass.
+Since March, when corona first thumped over Berlin, I’ve found myself immersed in one amorphous and strange chunk of time, that does not pass.
 Shortage in demarcation, as in small daily plans I used to have, made the time gradually collapse among my routine.
-More than I'd like to admit I find myself losing track of when am I in space.
+More than I’d like to admit I find myself losing track of when am I in space.

 But this is only my experience.
 People experience different things in the realm of time.
 It can be perceived as distorted, stretched, or shrink.
 Why?
 Maybe it is age, cognitive integrity, attention allocation, or only individual characteristics (p.
 11).
 But time can be assessed via personal reports, as mine, or by phenotypical features.
 Like those that make you tick in the morning.
 Are you an early bird or a late owl?
 Chronobiology may explain it.
-Dr. Prof. Kramer to get a grasp of what makes you tick (p.
+Read our interview with Prof. Kramer to get a grasp of what makes you tick (p.
 4), or when.

 Volume 13, Issue 03